OpenIotNetwork/ic880a-setup-scripts/README.md

 https://youtu.be/-a2BNTK87_0 | Complete installation procedure Part2 (after the raspery pi been connected to the network)

 ## Step 1 - Prepare installation ##
-The purpose of the preparation is to copy all scripts in this repository to your raspberry pi.
+The purpose of the preparation is to copy all scripts in this repository to your Raspberry Pi.
-One way to do that is to copy the scripts to your SD card, directly after flashing the raspberian image.
+One way to do that is to copy the scripts to your SD card, directly after flashing the Raspbian image.
 This works quite good when using Windows for flashing the Raspi Lite Image to your USB.

 ### Windows ###
-* Download rasperian light image from the internet
+* Download Raspbian Light image from the internet (https://www.raspberrypi.org/downloads/raspbian/)
-* Use Win32Imager to flash the image to your SD card After the SD-card has been successfully written:
+* Use Win32Imager (https://sourceforge.net/projects/win32diskimager/) to flash the image to your SD card After the SD-card has been successfully written:
 * Unplug the SD-Card and replug it again.
 This triggers Windows to mount all partitions on the SD card.
 Most of them don't work anyway and that´s ok at this point.
 Most important is, that the /boot partition will be mounted and accessable through your windows explorer.
 * Open your Windows Explorer and navigate to the /boot Volume of your SD-card.